KamilZywanowski/MinkLoc3D-SI/README.md

 To train **MinkLoc3D-SI** network, prepare the data as described above.
 Edit the configuration file (`config/config_usyd.txt` or `config/config_intensityOxford.txt`):
 - `num_points` - number of points in the point cloud.
 Points are randomly subsampled or zero-padding is applied during loading, if there number of points is too big/small
-- `max_distance` - maximum used distance from the sensor
+- `max_distance` - maximum used distance from the sensor, points further than `max_distance` are removed
 - `dataset_name` - **USyd** / **IntensityOxford** / **Oxford**
 - `dataset_folder` - path to the dataset folder
 - `batch_size_limit` parameter depending on available GPU memory.
 In our experiments with 10GB of GPU RAM in the case